airflow-helm/charts/charts/airflow/README.md

 ---

 ## Docs (Database) - DB Initialization

-If the value `scheduler.initdb` is set to `true` (this is the default), the airflow-scheduler container will run `airflow initdb` as part of its startup script.
+If the value `scheduler.initdb` is set to `true` (this is the default), the airflow-scheduler container will run `airflow upgradedb` as part of its startup script.
+See `scheduler.upgradedb` for more details.

-If the value `scheduler.preinitdb` is set to `true`, then we ALSO RUN `airflow initdb` in an init-container (retrying 5 times).
+If the value `scheduler.preinitdb` is set to `true`, then we ALSO RUN `airflow upgradedb` in an init-container (retrying 5 times).
-This is unusually NOT necessary unless your synced DAGs include custom database hooks that prevent `airflow initdb` from running.
+This is unusually NOT necessary unless your synced DAGs include custom database hooks that prevent `airflow upgradedb` from running.

+If the value `scheduler.upgradedb` is set to `true`, `airflow upgradedb` will be run in an init-container.
+This creates all tables needed by airflow without a lot of default connection, charts, etc. which might be prefered over `initdb` for production environments.
+`upgrade` keeps track of migrations already applies, so it’s safe to run as often as you need.

 ## Docs (Database) - Passwords